-Fees - To alleviate the additional burden on students to pay for classes right away, the District has suspended the drop for nonpayment process.
+Fees - To alleviate the additional burden on students to pay for classes right away, the District has suspended the drop for nonpayment process for students that have been classified as a California resident for tuition purposes.
 What does this mean?
-Students are no longer dropped for not paying their fees.
+Students classified as California residents for tuition purposes are no longer dropped for not paying their fees.
 It will be the student's responsibility to drop their class(es) through the MyVCCCD portal by the deadline to avoid being charged fees.
 This is a significant change, as it now places the responsibility on the student to drop their class(es).
 Faculty will play a crucial role in ensuring students are not negatively impacted.
 Faculty are strongly encouraged to drop no-shows by the refund deadline so the students are not assessed any fees but no later than the census deadline.
+Note: Students that are classified as non-residents of California for tuition purposes are still subject to being dropped for nonpayment.